commonhaus/commonhaus.github.io/CONTRIBUTING.md

     - `_includes` - rendering artifacts
         - `layouts` - content layout templates
         - `scss` - sass css fragments
+    - `_plugins` - Custom plugins for augmenting and rendering content
     - `about` - "About the foundation"
         - `_data.ts` - Dynamic metadata based on merging generated sources (see below)
         - `index.md` - About Us landing page (cfc, egc, members)
         - `branding.md` - Branding guidelines
         - `codehaus.md` - Codehaus legacy
-        - Other content from the foundation repo is placed into this section by `site/_plugins/foundationData.ts`
+        - Other content is placed into this section by `site/_plugins/foundationPages.ts`
     - `activity` - Generated pages for discussions and PRs.
         - `_data.yml` - Common/default metadata for all pages in this section
         - `announcements.md` - Filtered view of announcements